COSD-PANDA/datasd_council_report_2017/glossary.md

 ## Fuzzy joins

 Special joins that can match two strings even when they are not exactly equal but are close.
-For example, we would like to match the query 'inglourios basterds' with the real movie title 'Inglourious Basterds'.
+For example, we would like to match the query 'mad max fury road' with the real movie title 'Mad Max: Fury Road'.
 There are several techniques for doing this, and they are all time-consuming.

 ## GIS